fsciortino/fsciortino.github.io/_pages/research.md

 An outcome of my graduate research has been the public release of the Aurora package for particle transport and radiation modeling for fusion plasmas.
 See the [Aurora documentation](https://aurora-fusion.readthedocs.io/en/latest/) for details.

+I am currently working on reduced models to aid in the interpretation of spectroscopic signals from the edge of tokamaks, particularly ASDEX-Upgrade at the Max Planck Institute for Plasma Physics in Garching, Germany.

 Before coming to MIT, I spent some time doing research at
 * the Magnetic Reconnection eXperiment (MRX) at the Princeton Plasma Physics Laboratory
 * the Mega Ampere Generator for Plasma Implosion Experiments (MAGPIE) at Imperial College London